 "embRACE LA is a novel and comprehensive approach to creating sustainable and meaningful dialogue between City residents and City government.
 Together we can solve the problem of race for our children and make Los Angeles a model of equity and diversity for the State of California and the nation." --Commissioner Courtney Morgan-Greene

 In collaboration with Los Angeles Police Department and Department of Cultural Affairs, the Human Relations Commission introduces the new initiative entitled "embRACE LA: Equity·Inclusion·Justice."
 This is a new pilot program that focuses on promoting conversations and artistic expressions throughout the city of Los Angeles with regard to race, ethnicity, sexual orientation, diversity, and multiculturalism.
 The motion was brought forth by Los Angeles City Council President Herb J. Wesson (Council District 10) and Councilmember Mitch O'Farrell (Council District 13).

-The first phase includes getting information and assessing the community on racial equity attitudes through an anonymous survey.
-The City HRC and partners will go door-to-door to administer longer interview surveys through the community, starting with Council District 9.
-Once the data has been collected in December and analyzed, the HRC will report its findings to Councilmember O'Farrell's Arts, Parks and LA River Committee.
+The first phase included getting information and assessing the community on racial equity attitudes through an anonymous survey.
+The City HRC and partners went door-to-door to administer longer interview surveys through the community, starting with Council District 9.
+Using and analyzing the data that was collected in December, the HRC will report its findings to Councilmember O'Farrell's Arts, Parks and LA River Committee.
 During this assessment, the HRC will also advise on next steps, which include art programs, mural installations, poetry slams (Rise UP↑), and community forums on race equity.

 If you have any questions or would like to volunteer with embRACE LA, please contact Francisco Ortega at Francisco.Ortega@lacity.org or (213)808-8458.